 To give personality to our ornaments, we include funky materials discovered during our travels.
 Nancy adds buttons and jewelry to her designs.
 I like to feature foreign coins, while Lucy uses colored-glass nuggets that add a little sparkle.
 We all like to try to include the china back stamps or maker’s marks, which identify where the china is from.
 These simple decorative additions help provide harmony in our motifs and engage our creativity with amusing juxtapositions.

-—Linda Beutler is a floral designer, with a whimsical sense of style, in Portland, Oregon.
+—Linda Beutler, a floral designer with a whimsical sense of style who lives in Portland, Oregon

 Stage 2: Mortar

 Mosaic pieces are affixed to base objects with thinset mortar mixed with acrylic admix, both of which can be found at home-improvement or hardware stores.

 - Mix 2 to 3 cups of dry thinset mortar in a disposable container with small amounts of acrylic admix with an old wooden spoon until the mixture is the consistency of thick cottage cheese.
 It’s best to prepare small amounts of mortar as you work, since it cannot be stored once it’s mixed.

 - Spread a dab of mortar on the back of a mosaic piece using a butter knife.
 If the mosaic piece is thin, apply additional mortar to create a level surface.

 - Position the mosaic piece, applying gentle pressure to ensure good adhesion.
 Use your butter knife to clear away any excess mortar that has oozed out around the piece.
 Place the remaining mosaic pieces according to your design, making sure the pieces are close together but not touching and leaving enough space for the grout.
 To fit pieces into small spaces, carefully trim them down to size with handheld tile cutters or nippers.